m. c. de marco: The New Kitchen Cookbook

 1. The seder plate (explained above), including haroset

-2. Gefilte fish (out of a jar, with prepared horseradish or any leftover seder horseradish)
+2. Gefilte fish (out of a jar, with prepared horseradish or any leftover seder horseradish), chilled if you like it that way

 3. Matzo ball soup or matza ball mix and prepared broth.